Getting Started

 Summary

 The best advice is to start small.
-Decide first on what you would like to model, be it pre-grouping, post grouping, nationalised or
+Decide first on what you would like to model, be it pre-grouping, post grouping, nationalised, industrial or

 Build the skills slowly; visit the Gauge O Guild shows and talk to the demonstrators.